About this 8-day summer itinerary

 The route – day 6: Brig-Montreux via the Lötschberg car train and the Simmen valley: 182 km, 3h40

-- a much shorter ride from Brig to Montreux can be made through the Rhone valley (121 km, 1h35).
-This is recommended if you prefer to arrive in Montreux earlier to enjoy this lively town and its beautiful surroundings.
+- A much shorter ride from Brig to Montreux can be made through the Rhone valley (121 km, 1h35).
+This is recommended if you prefer more time to explore Montreux.

 Options for side excursions

-- Spiez is a lovely town for a break.
-If you drive down to the little harbour, you can enjoy lunch or a coffee in one of the restaurants with views over the lake and the castle of Spiez;
+- Spiez is a beautiful town for a break.
+If you drive down to the little harbor, you can enjoy lunch or a coffee in one of the restaurants with views over the lake and the castle of Spiez.

-- pay a visit to the Stockhorn from Erlenbach in the Simmen valley;
+- Visit the Stockhorn from Erlenbach in the Simmen valley.

-- you can spend the night on a beautiful spot along Lake Geneva in the wonderful 3-star Swiss Historic Hotel Masson.
+- You can spend the night in the wonderful 3-star Swiss Historic Hotel Masson.
 It’s located in Veytaux, close to Montreux and the Chillon Castle.
-Free parking is available;
+Parking lots are available.

-- would you rather stay in Montreux?
-Mind that most hotels offer paid parking only.
+- Most hotels in Montreux offer paid parking only.
 Please find our selection here.